631: Chasten the Dragon Edition

 And after a merger with a German company in 2019, Social Chain was reporting revenue expectations of 500 million pounds.

-In 2023, those reports were as high as a billion pounds, with Bartlett describing himself as the founder of a billion pound company.
+In 2023, those reports were as high as a billion pounds, with Bartlett describing himself as the founder of a billion-pound company.
+Later that year, the company was sold for £7.7 million,

 listening.